 THE STATUS QUO: THE OBJECTIVE: COMPONENTS: There a few existing agricultural projects in the district and these do have a positive impact on the local community, but a lot more could be done.
 These projects include support to community gardens, Bulelwane irrigation scheme, Phongola small holder sugar irrigation, limited small grower timber projects and a number of land reform projects.
 To establish competent agricultural organisations and well run projects within the District that will support the developmental activities of the District and Local Municipalities.
 The proposed "Agricultural Development Working Group" will drive an agenda for delivery on a number of projects and will add additional pressure on funders and projects managers to get delivery on a all existing and proposed projects as well as providing a platform where new project can be defined and taken forward.
-WONITOR & SUPPORT EXISTING PROJECTS: Various projects specifically focussing on alternative agricultural produce and the processing of existing produce have been initiated in the District.
+MONITOR & SUPPORT EXISTING PROJECTS: Various projects specifically focussing on alternative agricultural produce and the processing of existing produce have been initiated in the District.
 These projects need to be actively support and facilitated on a District level.
 A specific effort should be made to ensure that all farmers in the District are integrated and benefit from such projects.
 IDENTIFY AND TABLE NEW PROJECTS: New opportunities need to be identified and packaged on a continues basis.
-Specific attention need to be given OUTPUTS/PROJECTS STAKEHOLDERS/FUNDERS: to producing for niche markets where the District will have a competitive advantage.
-ABAQULUSI BEAN PRODUCTION AND PROCESSING: SESAME SEED PRODUCTION & PRESS: FRUIT & NUT TREE PROJECT - DEDT: BLACK UMFOLOZI IRRIGATION FEASIBILITY: CORONATION MINE AGRI-VILLAGE: □ District Municipality □ Department of Agriculture □ Department of Land Affairs □ KWANALU □ Agri-business organisations RELATED STRATEGIES: Agriculture Strategy 1: Institutional Structuring for nave a competitive advantage.
-PHASE 2 PHONGOLA SUGAR IRRIGATION "SIYAQUBEKA": Agricultural Delivery
+Specific attention need to be given OUTPUTS/PROJECTS STAKEHOLDERS/FUNDERS: to producing for niche markets where the District will ABAQULUSI BEAN PRODUCTION AND PROCESSING: SESAME SEED PRODUCTION & PRESS: FRUIT & NUT TREE PROJECT - DEDT: BLACK UMFOLOZI IRRIGATION FEASIBILITY: CORONATION MINE AGRI-VILLAGE: PHASE 2 PHONGOLA SUGAR IRRIGATION "SIYAQUBEKA": □ District Municipality □ Department of Agriculture □ Department of Land Affairs □ KWANALU □ Agri-business organisations RELATED STRATEGIES: have a competitive advantage.